threedworld-mit/tdw/Documentation/lessons/vr/fove_leap_motion.md

 By default, the FOVE Leap Motion rig will *not* track the headset.
 To  enable positional tracking, set `allow_headset_movement=True` in the add-on's constructor.
 To enable rotational tracking, set `allow_headset_rotation=True` in the add-on's constructor.

-To enable tracking (positional and/or rotational) you must also run the FOVE Debug Tool.
+To enable positional tracking, you must also run the FOVE Debug Tool.
 Click on the FOVE runtime tray and select "Launch Debug Tool".
 Once launched, a green light will appear on the position tracker.

 ### Tilt the headset